 As you cat gets older, and from the age of about 11 years old, you'll notice outward signs that their body and behavior are changing.

 They may sleep more or behave differently—such as being less sociable or vocalizing more.
-You might notice their skin and coat become less silky, or get whiter.
+You might notice their skin and coat become less get whiter.
 As their joints age, they may be less able to walk steadily, jump up, or groom themselves.

 A decreased ability to smell and taste can affect appetite, so their food needs to be particularly palatable so they're more likely to eat it and therefore continue to get the nutrients they need.